Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 ## Fix
 Utilize `proj_s` as the spin channel indicator, project corresponding Bloch states on to the orbital functions with correct spin channel.

-If the spin quantization axis is set, both spin channels' projection will be calculated.
-The final `A_mn` matrix will be the linear combinations of the result of these two projections.
-The output will indicate a different projection scheme is employed if quantization axis differs from z axis.
+If the spin quantization axis is set, full spinor guiding functions will be constructed, the rotation of those spinor wavefunctions are done by dotting with the eigenvectors of the Pauli matrix.
+PAW projector coefficients' contribution to the overlap will also be calculated for said rotations.

 ## Useage
 Put `mlwf.patch` file in the root directory of your VASP distro and type: